 - Review any requirements for your event - before booking the venue and especially before the start of your event.
 If you need to move tables and chairs around, signal/time for breaks, crew meals, etc., arrive approximately an hour early at the venue but also take additional time into account for the clean-up.

-- When you arrive to the venue, introduce yourself to the Banquet Captain and other primary staff as they will be the people in the room helping you most throughout the day.
+- When you arrive at the venue, introduce yourself to the Banquet Captain and other primary staff as they will be the people in the room helping you most throughout the day.

 - Before booking a venue make sure you receive good, recent pictures of the actual room you will be using.
 A pillar in the centre of the room can be very hindering if you're going to be speaking or showing visuals on a wall.